What is storytelling in marketing?

-- Spoken: These types of stories are told in-person, with presentations, pitches, or panels examples of spoken formats.
-As these take place there and then, speakers need to fine-tune their delivery and there’s a chance errors may occur, but with practice, these can be an effective means of communicating directly with an audience and provoking emotional responses.
+- Spoken: These types of stories are told in person, with presentations, pitches, or panels examples of spoken formats.
+As these take place there and then, speakers need to fine-tune their delivery and errors may occur, but with practice, these can be an effective means of communicating directly with an audience and provoking emotional responses.

 - Audio: These types of stories are similar to spoken formats, but they do differ slightly, as they’re pre-recorded.
 With many people listening to podcasts such as Product Marketing Life and Product Marketing Insider, audio stories have enjoyed a meteoric rise, to the point there’s been a demand for podcast clubs.
 With technology now much more affordable, more companies are enjoying its many benefits.